jsquaredosquared/PyRegexBuilder/docs/index.md

     ```

     !!! tip
-        - Strings that begin and end with forward slashes (i.e., `r"/.../"`) will be treated as regex literals.
+        - Strings that begin and end with forward slashes (`r"/.../"`) will be treated as regex literals.
         - All other strings will be escaped with `re.escape()`.

+See the [tutorial](tutorial.md) for an example of how to use PyRegexBuilder.

 ## Documentation